·

 8#.
 Opt for Neutral Color Palettes

-Neutral colors also make it easier to swap out seasonal decor like pillows and rugs without clashing with the architecture.
-This flexibility ensures your home stays trendy and fresh throughout every season of the year.
+Neutral colors also make it significantly easier to swap out your seasonal decor, such as throw pillows and rugs, without clashing with the home’s architecture.

 9#.
 Install Floating Staircases